Georges Brassens

-Georges Charles Brassens (/fr/; /oc/; 22 October 1921 – 29 October 1981) was a French singer-songwriter and poet.
+Georges Charles Brassens (/fr/; /oc/) was a French singer-songwriter and poet.

-An iconic figure in France, George Brassens is regarded as one of the most accomplished artists who has profoundly shaped French music and culture.
+George Brassens is considered one of France's most accomplished postwar poets.
 He achieved fame through his elegant songs, characterised by harmonically complex music for voice and guitar, as well as articulate and diverse lyrics.
-He is considered one of France's most accomplished postwar poets.
-He also set to music poems by both well-known and relatively obscure poets, including Louis Aragon (Il n'y a pas d'amour heureux), Victor Hugo (La Légende de la Nonne, Gastibelza), Paul Verlaine, Jean Richepin, François Villon (La Ballade des Dames du Temps Jadis), and Antoine Pol (Les Passantes).
+He also set to music poems by both relatively obscure poets and such well-known ones as Louis Aragon (Il n'y a pas d'amour heureux), Victor Hugo (La Légende de la Nonne, Gastibelza), Paul Verlaine, Jean Richepin, François Villon (La Ballade des Dames du Temps Jadis), and Antoine Pol (Les Passantes).

-Biography

-Childhood and education
+Early life

 Brassens was born in Sète, a commune in the department of Hérault in Occitania, to a French father and an Italian mother from the town of Marsico Nuovo, Potenza, southern Italy.

 Brassens grew up in the family home in Sète with his mother Elvira Dagrosa, father Jean-Louis, half-sister Simone (daughter of Elvira and her first husband, who was killed in World War I), and paternal grandfather Jules.
 His mother, whom Brassens labeled "militantly for songs" (militante de la chanson), had a love for music.